TheVoidUnknown/TypeText-Generator/README.md

 # TypeText-Generator
 A dialogue generator for Project Arrhythmia.
-Alpha oriented, Legacy supported.
-(Hopefully)
+Editor-Alpha specific.

 **You don't have to download this script to use it, you can just click on `typetext_generator.js` and copy the code to your clipboard.**